Enhancing Vision Foundation Models via Multimodal Continual Pre-Training

+\textbf{Improved training recipe.} \cref{tab:ab_recipe} presents the roadmap from the commonly used LLaVA-1.5-like architecture to our proposed \system.
+We begin our experiments with a data combination strategy basically following LLaVA-OV~\cite{llavaov}, while replacing the instruction-tuning data with 0.8M LLaVA-NeXT-SFT data~\cite{llavanext}.
 We adopt SigLIP-So400M~\cite{siglip} as the vision encoder and Qwen2.5-0.5B~\cite{qwen2.5} as the language decoder.
 Additionally, we progressively increase the input resolution across stages, using 384px, 576px, and 768px, respectively, by interpolation to the fixed-size position embeddings.
-As shown in line \#1 of \cref{tab:ab_recipe}, the baseline model struggles with tasks such as ChartQA and DocVQA, which involve high-resolution images and require fine-grained visual understanding.

-To support native resolution, we explore integrating ROPE-2D while retaining the original fixed-size position embeddings.
-However, adding ROPE-2D in the first stage leads to training collapse, likely due to the frozen vision transformer struggling to adapt to ROPE-2D, resulting in unstable optimization.
-In contrast to the previous works~\cite{qwen2vl} that freeze the language model before the instruction tuning stage, we find it is necessary to unlock the language model for better multimodal pertaining, refer to line\#4.
-Building on effective high-resolution pretraining, we introduce an additional round of dynamic resolution pretraining in Stage 2, adjusting to the native resolution of visual inputs.
-This strategy consistently enhances performance across various benchmarks.

-Additionally, as shown in line \#9, replacing SigLIP with DINOv2-L results in a slight performance drop.
-However, when alignment loss is incorporated, the model achieves performance comparable to that of vision-language pretraining models.
-This suggests that feature alignment objectives are particularly crucial for vision-only models that do not undergo explicit vision-language pretraining.

-\textbf{Effectiveness of \ourpe.} We utilize Qwen2-0.5B~\cite{qwen2} and SigLIP-400M~\cite{siglip} to directly fine-tune on LLaVA-NeXT-SFT data~\cite{llavanext} for one epoch in three different settings: (1) Only learned position embedding with interpolation at pre-trained resolution 384px and higher resolution 768px, (2) only RoPE-2D and directly removing original position embedding~\cite{qwen2vl} at 768px, and (3) \ourpe at 768px.
+\textbf{Effectiveness of \ourpe.} We utilize Qwen2-0.5B~\cite{qwen2} and SigLIP-So400M~\cite{siglip} to directly be fine-tuned on LLaVA-NeXT-SFT data~\cite{llavanext} for one epoch in three different settings: (1) Only learned position embedding with interpolation at pre-trained resolution 384px and higher resolution 768px, (2) only RoPE-2D and directly removing original position embedding~\cite{qwen2vl} at 768px, and (3) \ourpe at 768px.
 As shown in \cref{tab:ab_pe}, although the learned position embedding can obtain a certain capability to process high-resolution inputs through interpolation, \ourpe can further unleash the performance by a large margin.
-Moreover, the performance degradation observed when directly using RoPE-2D, suggests that it is neither a data-efficient nor a training-friendly approach, which is due to the removal of traditional position embeddings and the introduction of abrupt changes compared to the pre-trained model.
+Moreover, the performance degradation is observed when directly using RoPE-2D like previous methods, \eg Qwen2VL~\cite{qwen2vl}.
+To further investigate the failure of RoPE-2D without learned positional embedding, we scale the training data to 8M and replace LLM with Qwen2.5-0.5B~\cite{qwen2.5}, yet the model still exhibits significant performance degradation, suggesting that it is neither a data-efficient nor a training-friendly approach compared to \ourpe.